Fully Electric F-150 InformationLast Updated August 8, 2023 | Andrew Boyle

 There are some more clues lurking in this image, however.
 The recessed running boards are attached to a protruding block underneath the vehicle.
-Although it’s really hard to see from this image, this very well could be the batteries of the vehicle are stored.
+Although it’s really hard to see from this image, this very well could be where the batteries of the vehicle are stored.
 It’s common practice to keep the batteries of electric vehicles under the frame like this, so that could explain the slightly different running board position.

 Hybrid and Fully Electric F-150 Confirmed